-The large number of bodies used in Barnes-Hut makes the heap usage significantly higher compared to the all-pairs algorithm.
+The large number of bodies used in Barnes-Hut makes the heap usage more significant compared to the all-pairs algorithm.
 Without chunking, the maximum residency is 83MB and productivity is at 63%.
 With chunking, residency is 55MB and improved productivity by 10%.
 This reduced percentage of garbage collection time has an immediate impact on the performance of the parallel program.

-As we did for the GpH version, we also try to parallelise the buildTree function but the difference is insignificant, as we expected, due to buildTree not representing a large part of the overall computation (Table VI).
+Similarly to the GpH version, we also try to parallelise the buildTree function and the difference is insignificant, as we expected due to buildTree not representing a large part of the overall computation (Table VI).